Yasuyukid/Music_Bot_On_Discord/README.md

-This project allows anyone to host their own music bot on discord.
+Have you ever wanted to host a music discord bot?
+If yes then this project is for you.
+You can easily host your own music discord bot with many features in just 3 steps.

 # **Dependencies:**